isaacs/node-glob/README.md

   `false`, and a custom `Ignore` is provided that does not have an `add()` method, then it will throw an error.

-  > [!NOTE]
-  > It _only_ ignores matches that would be a descendant
-  > of a previous match, and only if that descendant is matched
-  > _after_ the ancestor is encountered.
-Since the file system walk
-  > happens in indeterminate order, it's possible that a match will
-  > already be added before its ancestor, if multiple or braced
-  > patterns are used.

   For example:

   ```js